World Family Doctor Day 2019 report

 As is now the custom, the day was celebrated widely in many countries across the globe.
 Activities including videos and photographs have been posted on many social media sites for all to see.

 Of particular note this year was the launch of two books which are featured in this report - both show what our specialty of family medicine is about - but from totally different perspectives.
-Other member organisation reports formally submitted by May 31 are included in the attached document.
+Other member

 Young Doctors’ Movement Video

-Also the Young Doctors’ Movement combined voices from young family doctors around the world in a video of celebration.
+Also the Young Doctors’ Movement combined voices from young family

 From Canada: "University of Toronto Family Medicine Report"

-In recognition of World Family Doctor Day on May 19, 2019, the University of Toronto Department of Family and Community Medicine, a WONCA Academic member, has released the first-ever University of Toronto Family Medicine Report.
+University of Toronto Family Medicine Report.
 This report is the first evidence-based, comprehensive picture of the state of family medicine and the health of our patients.
 The report highlights the many contributions family doctors make to the health and wellbeing of our population every day, and provides new insights into patterns of ill health affecting the people we serve.

 "The University of Toronto Family Medicine Report demonstrates the value of family doctors and family medicine to our health system.
-This report provides a sketch of family medicine that—as the years go by – will become a beautiful portrait of the work we do, why we do it, what we should do differently, and what it all means for the health and wellbeing of the people we serve
+This report provides a sketch of family medicine that—as the years go by – will become a beautiful portrait of the work we do, why we do it, what we should do differently, and what it all means for the health and wellbeing of the people we serve"

 The report utilises the data from the electronic medical records of hundreds of thousands of patients to showcase the important work of family doctors, and the members of our teams, as well as providing new insights into patterns of ill health affecting our population.
 Written for a lay audience, I hope this report can serve as a template for others seeking to highlight the contributions of family medicine in their own context.